tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 The migration to PQ/T Hybrid KEM calls for performing multiple key encapsulations in parallel and then combining their outputs to derive a single shared secret.
 It is compatible with NIST SP 800-56Cr2 [SP800-56C] when viewed as a key derivation function.
 The hybrid scheme defined in this document is the combination of Traditional and Post-Quantum Algorithms.
 The Key agreement Traditional and Post-Quantum Algorithms are used in parallel to generate shared secrets.
 The two shared secrets are concatenated togethor and used as the shared secret in JOSE and COSE.

 The JSON Web Algorithms (JWA) {{?RFC5652}} in Section 4.6 defines two ways using the key agreement result.
 When Direct Key Agreement is employed, the shared secret will be the content encryption key (CEK).
 When Key Agreement with Key Wrapping is employed, the shared secret will wrap the CEK.
 Simiarly, COSE in Sections 8.5.4 and 8.5.5 {{?RFC5652}} define the Direct Key Agreement and Key Agreement with Key Wrap classes.
+If multiple recipients are needed, then the version with key wrap is used.

 # KEM Combiner {#kem-combiner}

 The specification uses the KEM combiner defined in {{?I-D.ounsworth-cfrg-kem-combiners}} that takes in two or more shared secrets and returns a combined shared secret.
-In case of PQ/T Hybrid KEM, the shared secrets are the output of the traditional and PQC KEMs.
+In case of PQ/T Hybrid KEM, the shared secrets are the output of the traditional key exchange and PQC KEM.
 The fixedInfo string defined in Section 3.2 of {{?I-D.ounsworth-cfrg-kem-combiners}} helps prevent cross-context attacks by making this key derivation unique to its protocol context.
 The KEM combiner function is defined in Section 3 of {{?I-D.ounsworth-cfrg-kem-combiners}}.

 In case of JOSE and COSE, the KDF and Hash functions will both be SHA3-256 (Hash Size = 256 bit) and the counter will be initialized with a value of 0x00000001 (Section 4 of {{?I-D.ounsworth-cfrg-kem-combiners}}).
 In case of JOSE, the fixedInfo string carrying the protocol-specific KDF binding will be set to "Javascript Object Signing and Encryption".
 In case of COSE, the fixedInfo string carrying the protocol-specific KDF binding will be set to "CBOR Object Signing and Encryption".
-In the case of a traditional algorithm (e.g., x25519, secp384r1) there is no associated ciphertext present when calculating the constant-length input key (k) disussed in Section 3.1 of {{?I-D.ounsworth-cfrg-kem-combiners}}.
+In the case of a traditional key exchange algorithm (e.g., x25519, secp384r1) there is no associated ciphertext present when calculating the constant-length input key (k) defined in Section 3.1 of {{?I-D.ounsworth-cfrg-kem-combiners}}.

 # KEM PQC Algorithms